mrxoder/magpie/readme.md

 # 🐦 Magpie

-**Magpie** is a simple command-line tool for storing and organizing OSINT (Open-Source Intelligence) data and leaked information related to a target.
+**Magpie** is a simple command-line tool for storing and organizing OSINT (Open-Source Intelligence) data or leaked information related to a target.
 Whether you're tracking digital footprints or building up intelligence for research, Magpie lets you store everything in one searchable, structured place.

 ---